-The two most important slice settings are Layer Height and Fill Density.
+The two most important slice settings are Layer Thickness and Fill Density.
 These settings will essentially determine what your print will look like and how dense it will be.
 They also are the biggest factors in the amount of time needed to print your parts.

 It’s difficult to see layer lines at .1mm whereas the layer lines are plainly visible at .35mm.
 With these frogs, the .35mm frog took approximately 40 minutes to print.
 The .1mm frog took 3.5 hours.
 The first thing you need to decide is what surface quality do you want.
 If you want a high quality, smooth finish, you will need to print small layer heights.
 If surface finish isn’t important and you want to print quickly, larger layer heights work great.

 If you’re unsure of what height to start with, .20mm offers a good combination of surface finish and print time for most prints.

 It’s important to note that low layer heights (< .15mm) require excellent bed leveling and machine calibration in order to successfully print.

 One of the great things about 3D printing, unlike injection molding and other conventional manufacturing methods, is that you don’t have to make a solid part if you don’t want to.